aesthetic-suite/framework/README.md

 ### Selectors

 Parent, child, and sibling selectors are purposefully not supported.
-Use unique element names and style declarations instead.
+Use unique and isolated element names and style declarations instead.